Saw a bumper sticker on the morning commute that read:

 "I have no doubt you will be out of this slump at some point.
 But it may take a while.
 I daresay you may even want to talk to a counselor about it (I say this as someone who's done it).

 "In the meantime, the simplest (yes, I know that can mean 'most naive') thing is to consider experience a good teacher.
 Nothing yet political, economic or electorial has befallen you or this country that killed either of you.
-In your 40 years, you have amassed great blessings; do not forget them, or cling too tightly out of fear of losing small portions of them.
+In your 40 years, you have amassed great blessings; do not forget them, or Job 3:25.
 If you could erase everything in your mind and wake up today to discover the life you have, would your sky be nearly so dark right now?

 "Rejoice!
 Get out of town.
 Go for a drive in the country with the top down.
 Go ahead, tell God he'd better know what he's doing allowing for the kings and counselors of the earth which he has ordained.
 And then leave it alone for a while.
 Go the indirect route.
 Study/read/pray about something else.
 Help someone else, even by just sending a note or letter to someone you know.